Nelkon01/tic-tac-toe/README.md

 * [**Acknowledgments**](<#acknowledgements>)

 # **Objective**
-To fufil the requirements of my portfolio project two, I am developing this web application to demonstrate my competency in buildiong dynamic, interactive Front end web application which also includes understanding user input and control when interacting with a web application.
+To fufil the requirements of my portfolio project two, I am developing this web application to demonstrate my competency in building a dynamic, interactive Front end web application which also includes understanding user input and control when interacting with a web application.
 This project will also showcase my attention to details and the importance of thorough testing.

 # **User Experience (UX)**